smartworkz-kyriacos/mlops-sagemaker-ci-cd/README.md

 **Train, deploy, and host your models on AWS.**

 - We will download code from an S3 bucket to use throughout this workshop.
 - It contains image classification (MNIST) code using ConvNets based on [PyTorch examples,](https://github.com/pytorch/examples) and a CloudFormation stack.

+![](images/minst.png)

 - You will push this code to your GitHub repository as an initial step to create CI/CD pipeline.

-![](images/minst.png)

 ## 1. Prerequisites

 - *Open and log in to your [AWS account](https://signin.aws.amazon.com/signin?redirect_uri=https%3A%2F%2Fus-east-1.console.aws.amazon.com%2Fconsole%2Fhome%3FhashArgs%3D%2523%26isauthcode%3Dtrue%26nc2%3Dh_ct%26region%3Dus-east-1%26skipRegion%3Dtrue%26src%3Dheader-signin%26state%3DhashArgsFromTB_us-east-1_69d8e4b4ab0e37a6&client_id=arn%3Aaws%3Asignin%3A%3A%3Aconsole%2Fcanvas&forceMobileApp=0&code_challenge=uRVQqhamdm60rHPKKXydxDu4E3wcQICknuXn1V8seVo&code_challenge_method=SHA-256)*
 - *Open and log in to your [GitHub account](https://github.com/)*
 - If not already done, *Install [Visual Studio Code](https://code.visualstudio.com/download) (VSC)*
 - If not already done, *Install [Git Bash](https://git-scm.com/downloads)*
 - *(Optional) Configure Git Bash as the default terminal for VSC*

   1. Click View, Terminal
   2. After the Terminal appears, press the F1 key
   3. Type the following, Terminal: Select Default Profile
   4. Select from the dropdown, Git Bash

-- <u>Either</u>, clone the GitHub repository in the local Git repository
+- **Either,** clone the GitHub repository in the local Git repository

 ```shell
 git clone https://github.com/smartworkz-kyriacos/mlops-sagemaker-ci-cd.git
 ```

 - **Or**, *download the [code](), and unzip it in the local Git repository folder path*.
 - Then *`cmd` from File Explorer in the path field*

 1. Using File Explorer navigate to the local Git Repository